ASRagab/loan-data-project-dv01/README.md

 It will rerun the script ONLY when the container is removed via `docker-compose down` and then "reupped."
 The application will be available at [http://localhost:4041](http://localhost:4041)

+### GraphiQL

+The application has a GraphiQL interface available at [http://localhost:4041/graphiql](http://localhost:4041/graphiql)

 #### Example Requests:

-Example requests are located in the `loans-api.http` file and leverage [IntelliJ's HttpClient](https://www.jetbrains.com/help/objc/http-client-in-product-code-editor.html) to execute requests.
+Example requests are located in the `loans-api-graphql.http` file and leverage [IntelliJ's HttpClient](https://www.jetbrains.com/help/objc/http-client-in-product-code-editor.html) to execute requests.
 The only required request parameter is `size` which represents the maximum number of loans to return.
 When you run the requests, the responses are saved to json files in the `.idea` folder under `httpRequests`